 Cr.
-3. The gains from international trade including the effects of growth and development on a nation's welfare are examined.
+3. (Also offered as ICP 623.)
+The gains from international trade including the effects of growth and development on a nation's welfare are examined.
 Also explored are tariffs and other trade restrictions, the international mobility of capital and labor, and the historical development of multilateral trade agreements.
 Balance of payments, accounting, foreign exchange markets, and international monetary institutions are also covered.